The Golden Exile

 The Union of Florence proved to be a tragic failure.
 When John VIII returned to Constantinople in February 1440, he found fierce opposition to the agreement.
 George Scholarius, who had supported union in Florence, now turned against it.
 Mark of Ephesus became a hero for refusing to sign.
 The Emperor never officially proclaimed the Union in Constantinople, fearing civil unrest.

-More importantly, substantial Western military aid never materialized.
-While some assistance came during the final siege of 1453, it was too little, too late.
-The Union succeeded only in alienating many Byzantines while failing to deliver the needed support.
+Substantial Western military aid never materialized.
+Some assistance came during the final siege of 1453, but it was too little, too late.
+The Union succeeded only in alienating many Byzantines while failing to deliver the support the empire needed to survive.

-Yet the Council had lasting cultural impacts.
-Many Greek scholars remained in Italy, contributing to the Renaissance.
+The Council did leave lasting cultural marks.
+Many Greek scholars remained in Italy and contributed directly to the Renaissance.
 Bessarion became a cardinal and preserved countless Greek manuscripts.
-The Council also produced the first detailed Western depictions of Byzantine ceremony and dress, inspiring artists like Benozzo Gozzoli.
+The Council also produced the first detailed Western depictions of Byzantine ceremony and dress, inspiring artists including Benozzo Gozzoli.

 The failure of the Union of Florence marked the last real chance to save Constantinople.
 When the city fell in 1453, many saw it as divine punishment for attempting to compromise with Latin "heretics."